Why was the crew unable to keep their airplane under control after takeoff?

 The loss of Ethiopian Airlines Flight 409 — a Boeing 737-800 that crashed into the Mediterranean Sea some 5 mi. southwest of the international airport at Beirut — was the topic of last month's Cause & Circumstance.
 Lebanon's Ministry of Public Works and Transport conducted the investigation with input from U.S., French and Ethiopian air safety agencies.
 This accident is unique in my experience.
 I can recall no other incident in which an air carrier crew simply lost control of an ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "The Human Side of Ethiopian 409".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "The Human Side of Ethiopian 409".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.